pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

   * In any other situation it sets up
   * Leaf Storm, Overheat, Draco Meteor and Superpower are set up moves with Contrary

-### Increase crit Rate +3 (e.g. Focus Energe)
+### Increase crit rate +3 (e.g. Focus Energe)
-  * If either mon faints to 2 or less hits, no increase
+* If ai faints to player in 2 or less hits (applies to both mons in doubles), no increase.
-  * Increase if Super Luck, Sniper, Scope Lens or or high crit move are present
+* Increase if Super Luck, Sniper, Scope Lens or or high crit move is present

 ### Tailwind
   * No score increase in doubles if only one mon left